 As an example, if a contact were to match with two campaign rules at the same time, with one being a landing page and one being a UTM parameter, then the UTM parameter will be evaluated as the campaign tracking rule due to the order stated above.

-The Primary Campaign associated with the lead will be used to drive reporting.
-On the Campaign Insights page, you'll see a chart of your campaign performance.
-For leads with multiple attributions, they will only appear in the campaign report for their Primary Campaign.
+The primary campaign associated with the lead will be used to drive reporting.
+On the Campaign Insights page, you will see a chart of your campaign performance.
+For leads with multiple attributions, they will only appear in the campaign report for their primary campaign.
 This is done to keep reporting succinct and to provide you with the most direct information possible.